top of page

 X-Men: Mutant Academy 2 for Sony PlayStation

-They fleshed out the last game big time with impressive new combos, even adding the Marvel Vs. Capcom ability to follow up launches with air combos.
+They fleshed out the last game big time with some impressive new combos, even adding the Marvel Vs. Capcom ability to follow up launches with air combos.
 The secrets are next level with Spider-Man, Professor X and Pool Party Mode referencing the swimsuit pin-ups.

 Release: Sep 18, 2001